vincentcasseau/vincentcasseau.github.io/how-tos-cfd-dev/how-tos-cfd-dev-chemistry.md

 ## 1) Multi-species flow

 ### 1.1 The chemDicts/ folder
-In the <dirname>constant/</dirname> directory, the <dirname>chemDicts/</dirname> folder is gathering default chemistry dictionaries.
+In the <dirname>constant/</dirname> directory, the <dirname>chemDicts/</dirname> folder is storing default chemistry dictionaries.
 It is advised not to modify the original files for future reference.
 Thus, a copy of the most appropriate <dict>hTCReactions#name</dict> dictionary can be made into the <dirname>constant/</dirname> folder.

 The path to the <dict>hTCReactions#name</dict> dictionary needs to be edited accordingly in <dict>thermophysicalProperties</dict>.
 This done using the  <dictkey>foamChemistryFile</dictkey> entry as